1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 ---

 **Device-specific parameter list (URL command: /QD):**
-After clicking on "Download" at the end of the displayed text, this function queries all parameters of the specific controller and creates the belonging textfile with the specific output.
-This file must be sent to Frederik (bsb(ät)code-it.de) in order to have the specific file `BSB_LAN_custom_defs.h` created for your type of controller.
-After you received that file from Frederik, you the have to replace the existent file with this version to gain full access to your device.
+After clicking on "Download" at the end of the displayed text, this function queries all parameters of the connected controller and creates the belonging textfile with the specific output.
+This file must be sent to Frederik (bsb(ät)code-it.de) in order to have the belonging file `BSB_LAN_custom_defs.h` created for your type of controller.
+After you received that file from Frederik, you the have to replace the existent file with this version and flash BSB-LAN again to gain full access to your controller.
 For further informations please see [chap.
 3.3](chap03.md#33-checking-for-non-released-controller-specific-command-ids).

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/QD_en.png">